 Fr.
 Callahan took on the challenging task of directing Catherine Doherty, although he and Catherine were humanly extremely different, with divergent backgrounds and experiences.
 Catherine was a passionate Russian woman, a complex personality endowed with extraordinary human gifts, a dynamic leader who had lived through national and personal catastrophes.
 Fr.
 Callahan was a somewhat shy Irish-American priest, though his shyness hid a boldness in leadership.
 He spoke very sparingly, and with words of wisdom.

 One day in 1952, as he was recuperating from an illness at Madonna House, the thought came to him, “This is your second vocation.
 These people need a chaplain.”
 It was an incredible moment of grace for the future of fledgling Madonna House.
 In order to be established in this new vocation, he became incardinated in the diocese of Pembroke, Ontario.
-Before long he found himself no longer only in a new personal vocation, but the founding priest of the Priests of Madonna House, and their first Director General.
+Before long he found himself no longer only in a new personal vocation, but the first Director General of the Priests of Madonna House.
 In 1957 Fr.
 Callahan took on arranging the priestly formation of the first seminarian of Madonna House, Robert Pelton.
 He also oversaw the creation of the Associate Priest program.
 Fr.
 John Callahan died on April 7, 1984, the day after he had asked Our Lady to take him home.

 “Our Lady of Combermere” is a title given to Mary the mother of Jesus—initially by Catherine Doherty in the late 1940s at Madonna House, in prayers of intercession to the Blessed Virgin Mary.
 The title now is connected to the beautiful life-sized bronze statue of Mary, erected near Madonna House in Combermere in 1960, which depicts the Mother of God running with open arms to embrace us, her children, and lead us to her Son, Jesus Christ.
 At that time it was officially blessed by our bishop and became a shrine recognized by the Vatican as a place of pilgrimage.